 Project status: Construction

 In 2018, routine maintenance found some structural deterioration of the wharf which meant Auckland Transport (AT) had to close Northcote Point Wharf on a temporary basis for health and safety reasons.
 Structural assessments of the wharf confirmed that the wooden structure elements under the deck needed to be either repaired or replaced.

 Original timeframes to repair the wharf were scheduled for completion at the end of December 2019.
 However, our final detailed design to re-open this wharf resulted in increased costs which meant we needed to get approval for additional funding.

-Additional funding has been approved and repair work is scheduled for completion by approximately mid-2020 (depending on weather conditions).
+Repair work is scheduled for completion by approximately the end of 2020 (depending on weather conditions).